Is Gluten Making Your Gut Leaky? 5 Signs to Watch For and How to Heal Naturally

 Chronic stress, which alters gut motility, blood flow, and immune signaling

-Medications such as NSAIDs, antibiotics, and hormonal birth control, all of which can compromise gut barrier function → Your Gut, Hormones & Medications: How Common Drugs Disrupt Digestion and Detox Pathways
+Medications such as NSAIDs, antibiotics, and hormonal birth control, all of which can compromise gut barrier function

-Nutrient deficiencies, particularly vitamin D, zinc, and magnesium, which are essential for maintaining tight junction stability
+Nutrient deficiencies—particularly vitamin D, zinc, and magnesium—which are essential for maintaining tight junction stability

 Why Gluten Affects Everyone Differently